dotnet/tye/docs/recipes/probes.md

 As you can see, both replicas pass the `liveness` probe and get prompted to an `Healthy` state, and shortly after, both replica pass the `readiness` probe and get promoted to a `Ready` state.

-The sample application exposes an endpoint that allows you modify the responses that the `/healthy` and `/ready` endpoints, in order to see the probes in action.
+The sample service exposes an endpoint that allows you to modify the status of the health checks and thus affect the status that is returned from the `/lively` and `/ready` that in return affect the liveness and readiness probes of the service.

-For example, if you send an *HTTP GET* to `http://localhost:8080/set?ready=false&timeout=10` or enter that address in the browser,
+For example, if you send an *HTTP GET* to `http://localhost:8080/set?someReadinessCheck=false&timeout=10` or enter that address in the browser,
 It will make `/ready` return *HTTP 500* for 10 seconds.

 Shortly after issuing that requests, you should see this log line in the terminal